giedrebi/BIT_PROJECTS/README.md

   - List of items
   - Contact

-* Made with HTML and CSS
+* Made with HTML and SASS.

 * Have two branches:
   - **main**  (this is basic version of website)